 A successful lead generation campaign, regardless of marketing strategy, starts with defining your potential buyer.
-The reason for defining your potential buyer is simple: it will help your marketing and boosts your sells.
+The reason for defining your potential buyer is simple: it will help your marketing and boosts your sales.
 Why?
-Because your sales are likely to increase if you know to who you are selling.
+Because your sales are likely to increase if you know who you are selling to.
 The creation of different personas will make it easier to launch well-structured campaigns with targeted communication so – when done right – the effects of buyer personas can be significant.

 But let's start from the beginning.